atat2001/Chess_recognition/README.md

    ```bash
    python3 dynamic_chessboard_finder.py
    ```
-2. Press the "ç" key (configurable in `dynamic_chessboard_finder.py` on line 29) to open the analysis tool with the detected chessboard from your screen.
+2. Press the "ç" key (configurable in `dynamic_chessboard_finder.py` on line 29) to open the trainer tool and then the analysis tool with the detected chessboard from your screen.

 ### Dependencies